Moore Cove Falls: Geology

 The waterway is Moore Creek, which flows through the Pisgah National Forest.
 The falls flows over an overhanging bluff that allows visitors to walk behind the falls.
 The creek occasionally dries to a trickle.

 Visiting the waterfall

-The waterfall is open to the public and are accessible beginning at a parking area on the side of U.S. Highway 276, approximately 6.6 miles north of the intersection of 276, U.S. Highway 64, and NC Highway 280 in Brevard, North Carolina.
+The waterfall is open to the public and is accessible beginning at a parking area on the side of U.S. Highway 276, approximately 6.6 miles north of the intersection of 276, U.S. Highway 64, and NC Highway 280 in Brevard, North Carolina.
 Visitors may take a moderate-difficulty ¾-mile (1.2 km) trail to the falls.

 As with all waterfalls, hikers must exercise caution.
 While the area around the bottom of the falls is flat and generally not dangerous, unofficial paths lead to the top of the falls and are treacherous.
 On April 29, 2007, a hiker fell from the top of the falls to his death.
-On November 22, 2016, a hiker fell from the top of the falls to his death.
+On November 22, 2016, another hiker fell from the top of the falls to his death.
 Another hiker died here while trying to cross the top of the falls on August 23, 2017.